 Days 3-4: Hué.
 Explore the life and times of Vietnam's greatest Emporer, Tu Duc.
 Visit the Citadel, Imperial Palace, and Forbidden Purple City.
 Enjoy a sunset boat ride on the Perfume River.

-Days 10: On the morning of Day 10, depart from Hanoi at your leisure.
+Days 10: You may depart from Hanoi at your leisure during the morning.

 The Private Collection Advantage: